kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 );
 ```

 When all the fields defined, remember to press `Save` down in the bottom.
-It's a bit hidden, so hard to miss.
-Now, press `Update DB` in the IHP dashboard.
+It's a bit hidden, so easy to miss.

+After saving, press `Update DB` in the IHP dashboard.
 This should update the database with the new table.

 ## Generate Controller and Views